-No treatment of authorship, ownership, intellectual property and, let's say it, plagiarism, can be complete without considering the work of Richard Prince.
-Prince's Untitled (Cowboy), 1989 is probably his best known work and a clear example of direct appropriation, but Robert Shore in Beg, Steal and Borrow (2017) deals at greater length with the more nuanced, but hardy subtle, example of Canal Zone, 2008 in which Prince adapted, interfered with, reinterpreted — 'fooling around' is the phrase Shore attributes to Prince (p.56) — whatever the appropriate subjective term is, that's what Prince did to images from Patrick Cariou's book picturing Rastafarian society, Yes Rasta, 2000, figs. B1a and B1b.
+No treatment of authorship, ownership, intellectual property and, at its boldest, plagiarism, can be complete without considering the work of Richard Prince.
+Prince's Untitled (Cowboy), 1989 is probably his best known work and a clear example of direct appropriation, but Robert Shore in Beg, Steal and Borrow (2017) deals at greater length with the more nuanced, but hardy subtle, example of Canal Zone, 2008 in which Prince adapted, interfered with, reinterpreted — 'fooling around' is the phrase Shore attributes to Prince (p.56) — images from Patrick Cariou's book picturing Rastafarian society, Yes Rasta, 2000, figs. B1a and B1b.

 Cariou took Prince to court and Prince's defence was 'fair use'.
 Cariou won in the first hearing, Prince's appeal achieved a partial reversal and Shore states that the 'matter was finally resolved out of court', though Walter Robinson (2014) takes the view that the outcome left ' its effect on copyright law uncertain'.